Chapter 19. Virtualization

 VNCprotocol.
 However, note that certain features available on SPICE are currently unsupported or do not work well on VNC.
 This includes:

 - Smart card sharing from the host to the VM (It is now supported only by third party remote visualization solutions.)

 - Audio playback from the VM to the host

 - USB redirection from the host to the VM

 - Drag & drop file transfer from the host to the VM

 - In addition, VNC cannot be used by the GNOME Boxes application.
-As a consequence, Boxes is not available in RHEL 9.
-However, a modified version of Boxes that uses a different display protocol is planned to become available in a future major release of RHEL.
+As a consequence, Boxes is currently not available in RHEL 9.

 - For advanced remote display functions, use third party tools such as RDP, HP ZCentral Remote Boost, or Mechdyne TGX.

 For graphical VMs hosted on RHEL 9, Red Hat recommends using the